-The BPU's Sustainable Jersey contract supports NJCEP's goals through a robust program that builds a base of local support for clean energy initiatives, implements targeted programs to increase EE and renewable energy, and researches new programs and strategies to leverage local capacity to advance clean energy goals.
-The efforts assist in expanding the reach of NJCEP's programs, and includes expanding offerings related to EVs, community solar outreach, community energy planning grants, and the development of additional EE toolkits.
+The BPU's Sustainable Jersey contract supports NJCEP's goals through a robust program that builds a base of local support for clean energy initiatives, implements targeted programs to increase EE and RE, and researches new programs and strategies to leverage local capacity to advance clean energy goals.
+These efforts assist in expanding the reach of NJCEP's programs and include expanding offerings related to EVs, community solar outreach, community energy planning grants, as well as the development of additional EE toolkits.